lucidvm/core/readme.md

 ### Applications

 - **aeon**: The actual server, written in TypeScript.
-Handles communication with clients, the "game logic" of CollabVM, event routing, transcoding VNC to Guac, etc. Requires a monitor to do anything useful.
+Handles communication with clients, the "game logic" of CollabVM, event routing, transcoding VNC to Guac, etc. Able to use a remote monitor (such as `vixen`), or the `virtue` monitor in-process.

 - **virtue**: Monitor implementation for QEMU/KVM.